 $740 million, 74, widowed, Wayne, PA

 Dorrance Hill Hamilton is another granddaughter of Dr. John T. Dorrance, who developed the process for condensing soup.
 Dorrance purchased the Campbell Soup Company from his uncle 1914.
 Upon his death, he left half of his fortune to his son John, Jr., and the remainder to his 3 daughters.
 John, Jr. died 1989, and his children inherited his share.
-The family still holds approximately half of outstanding shares of Campbell stock.
+The family still holds approximately half of the outstanding shares of Campbell stock.

 Roberts, Brian L. (#354 of Forbes 400)